reidlabwastaken/gdps-server/readme.md

 ## build

-### migrating databases

-- run `cargo install diesel_cli --no-default-features --features postgres`
-- run `diesel migration run`

-### testing

-- run `cargo run`

-### building

-- run `cargo build --release`
+`cargo build --release`

+## configuration

+copy `.env.example` to `.env` and fill it out, same for `config.example.toml` to `config.toml`

+## setup

+make sure you have `sqlx-cli` by running `cargo install sqlx-cli`

+run `sqlx database setup`

+then finally run the server with `cargo run`

+## CLI tools

+add `--help` or `-h` when calling the binary for special tools, such as patching executables.

 ## todo

+- add get levels search back (find how to easily do dynamic queries)
-- User icons in account management pages
+- user icons in account management pages
-- Flesh out account management page
-- Account settings page
+- account settings page
-- Better web design (make formatting more consistant)
+- better web design (make formatting more consistant)
-- Use chrono for dates in database, add recent
+- use chrono for dates in database
 - 2.2's friends only unlisted
-- Dailies, weeklies, events(?)
+- dailies, weeklies, events(?)
-- Moderation utilities
+- moderation utilities
-- Better song support
+- better song support
-- Cache authentication
+- cache authentication (redis or mem)
-- Panic less
-- Make a proper rank system (reuploading, uploading music, rating, etc.)
+- make a proper rank system (reuploading, uploading music, rating, etc.)
-- Use serde to make the forms whateverCaseThisIs rather than breaking our lint convention
+- use serde to make the forms whateverCaseThisIs rather than breaking our lint convention
-- Swap to `sqlx` im gonna be honest `diesel` is pretty shit.
-- Swap to `sqlite` from `postgres`.
-Postgres feels too clunky and it just solos honestly
-- Add back `realip` header support
+- add back `realip` header support
-- Add configurable form limits
+- add configurable form limits
+- nix
+- clean up difficulty/demon difficulties.
+It's fucking VILE.
+- panic less, use results